Stories by Storie

 January may not bring Antarctic temperatures your way, but that shouldn't stop you from reading about penguins.
 Here are some of my favorite penguin books for kids.
 I have included some great nonfiction choices along with some fun fictional characters, too!

 Throughout this post I have included links to each penguin book.
-You can click on book covers to learn more about them.
+You can click on any of the titles to learn more about them or find them all on Amazon.

 we are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.